2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 RTX's Q1 2026 results — adjusted EPS of $1.78 beating the $1.52 consensus by 17%, revenues of $22.08B (+8.7% YoY), and a raised full-year EPS guidance of $6.70–$6.90 backed by a $271B backlog — exemplify the fundamental strength underpinning Industrials and Defense CFD longs.

-The defense theme received further structural support in June 2026 when MDA Space signed a definitive $620M all-cash deal to acquire RTX's Blue Canyon Technologies (expected to close by end-2026), adding approximately $3.5B to MDA's sales pipeline and creating a significant U.S. defense manufacturing presence — a structural re-rating driver across the defense supply chain.
+The defense theme received further structural support when MDA Space signed a definitive $620M all-cash deal to acquire RTX's Blue Canyon Technologies (expected to close by end-2026), adding approximately $3.5B to MDA's sales pipeline and creating a significant U.S. defense manufacturing presence.

 ScenarioLeverageMarginPosition Size2% Sector Gain2% Sector LossApproximate Liquidation Distance